 Barbados: Queen Elizabeth Hospital.
 Photo: © Queen Elizabeth Hospital.

 5. World-Class Education System

-The Barbados educational system is world-class with the literacy rate estimated at 98% – one of the highest in the world.
+The Barbados educational system is world-class, with the literacy rate estimated at 98% – one of the highest in the world.
 Modeled after the British educational system, children are required to attend school in Barbados until they are 16 years old, and government schools are free at the primary and secondary levels.
-There are excellent private schools such as St Gabriels, St Winifred’s and St Alexander – popular with both expats and local residents.
+There are excellent private schools, such as St Gabriels, St Winifred’s, and St Alexander, popular with ex-pats and local residents.
 At the University level, there is the University of the West Indies – Cave Hill, which attracts students and faculty from across the globe.

 Barbados: University of the West Indies – Cave Hill.
 Photo: © Barbados Tourism Marketing.

 Barbados has a market-based (capitalist) economy, with tourism a primary driver.
 In fact, Barbados is a top ten tourist destination in the Caribbean, with approximately 591,892 stay-over visitors in 2015.
 A healthy number, but the island is not overrun.
 The ratio of tourists to residents is low: there are 1.8 tourists per resident compared with 13 in the British Virgin Islands.
 Visitors arrive primarily from the United Kingdom (37%), United States (25%), other Caribbean destinations & Latin America (15.9%), and Canada (12.6%) to visit the island for a variety of activities including cultural, heritage and music festivals, sporting events, beach and water sports, weddings and honeymoons, etc. Thus, property owners who decide to rent when not on the island typically achieve high occupancy with the constant flow of visitors, especially during peak season, mid-December through April.